Ocoee Dam No. 2: Capacity

-Ocoee Dam No. 2 is a rock-filled crib-type dam 30 ft high and 450 ft long.
+The dam is a rock-filled crib-type dam 30 ft high and 450 ft long.
 The two units at the powerhouse downstream from the dam have a generating capacity of 23,100 kilowatts.
 The dam typically schedules major recreational releases on weekends in spring and fall and five days per week in summer months.

 The dam's flume consists of a wooden trough situated upon a shelf carved out of the cliffside.
 The trough carries the water to a point just above the powerhouse where it drops the water 250 ft through two large steel pipes to the powerhouse below.
 Without this flume system, the dam (at just 30 feet high) would be practically useless as a power plant.

-There is also a funicular railway at the powerhouse site that is used for transport from the powerhouse to the flume.
+There is a funicular railway at the powerhouse site that is used for transport from the powerhouse to the flume.

 History

 The growth of industry in Chattanooga some 30 mi west of the Ocoee River in the latter part of the 19th and early 20th centuries required large amounts of electric power.
 Several private entities attempted to meet this demand by building dams that could produce hydroelectricity.
 In 1910, a group of financiers formed the Eastern Tennessee Power Company to use the Ocoee's hydro-power potential.
-ETPC completed Ocoee Dam No. 1 in late 1911, and work began on Ocoee Dam No. 2 the following year.
+The company completed Ocoee Dam No. 1 in late 1911, and work began on Ocoee Dam No. 2 the following year.

-To build the dam, ETPC constructed a wooden "crib" made of 10 ft by 10 ft timbers, and filled the crib with stone.
-ETPC engineers realized that if the dam were built at the ideal powerhouse site, it would be unable to utilize the potential energy from the five-mile stretch immediately upstream in which the river drops 250 ft in elevation.
+To build the dam, a wooden "crib" was constructed of 10 ft by 10 ft timbers, and the crib was filled with stone.
+Engineers realized that if the dam were built at the ideal powerhouse site, it would be unable to utilize the potential energy from the five-mile stretch immediately upstream in which the river drops 250 ft in elevation.
 Engineers solved this dilemma by constructing the 5 mi flume on the cliffs above the river gorge, which allows just a 19 ft drop in the water level from the point at which it exits the reservoir to the point at which it spills through the pipes into the powerhouse below.
 At 14 ft by 11 ft, the flume was unusually large for its day.
-The dam was completed in 1913, and its two generators went online in October of that year.
+The dam was completed in 1913.